Skip to content

 What About Mesh Systems?

-Full definition → systems (like Google Nest WiFi or TP-Link Deco) are essentially multiple routers that work together.
+Mesh WiFi systems (like the Google Nest mesh or TP-Link Deco) are essentially multiple routers that work together.
 They usually:

 • Replace your ISP router